AMWA-TV/bcp-005-03/docs/NMOS-With-IPMX-PEP.md

 When considering an inactive Sender, a Controller MUST NOT rely on the content of the SDP transport file as it MAY NOT be available or up to date until the Sender becomes active.

-Only Receivers that support privacy encryption and the PEP protocol MAY consume such streams.
+Only Receivers that support privacy encryption and the PEP protocol can consume such streams.

-A Controller is responsible for assessing Receivers compatibility with an active Sender with respect to privacy encryption.
+A Controller is responsible for assessing Receiver compatibility with an active Sender with respect to privacy encryption.
 This process is performed at both the IS-04 and IS-05 levels.

-A Controller detecting non-compliance with an active Sender at the IS-04 level using the Sender's `privacy` attribute or `urn:x-nmos:cap:transport:privacy` capability, and the Receiver's `urn:x-nmos:cap:transport:privacy` capability MUST prevent activation and SHOULD notify the User.

-A Controller detecting compliance with an active Sender at the IS-04 level using the Sender's `privacy` attribute or `urn:x-nmos:cap:transport:privacy` capability, and the Receiver's `urn:x-nmos:cap:transport:privacy` capability MUST perform a final compatibility check using the Sender's and Receivers' IS-05 `ext_privacy_*` transport parameters and associated constraints.
+A Controller verifies compliance at the IS-04 level using the active Sender’s `privacy` attribute or `urn:x-nmos:cap:transport:privacy` capability, and the Receiver’s `urn:x-nmos:cap:transport:privacy` capability.
+When detecting non-compliance the controller MUST prevent activation and SHOULD notify the User.
+When detecting compliance the controller MUST perform a further check at the IS-05 level using the Sender’s and Receivers’ IS-05 `ext_privacy_*` transport parameters and associated constraints.

 A Controller MUST ensure that the `protocol` and `mode` parameters are identical between the Sender and all subscribing or connecting Receivers.
 If an ECDH `mode` is used, the Controller MUST also ensure that the `ecdh_curve` parameter is identical between the Sender and the subscribing or connecting Receiver.
 A Controller MAY constrain the Sender with `protocol`, `mode` and `curve` privacy encryption parameters compatible with the Receivers.
 A Controller MUST forward the Sender's `iv`, `key_generator`, `key_version`, and `key_id` parameters to all subscribing or connecting Receivers.
 If an ECDH `mode` is used, the Controller MUST exchange the ECDH `public_key` parameters between the peers.